 In answer to a question raised on the JST Online Guild Forum ……..

-I think that the best way to look at this topic is simply this….. there are a million different weave structures out there and they all have different requirements in regards to many things.
+I think the best way to look at this topic is simply this….. there are a million different weave structures out there and they all have different requirements in regards to many things.
 We can’t treat the selvedge the same way with every weave structure.
 Sometimes you need em, sometimes you don’t.